The Low Islands

 If you are following some directional codewords to the Throne of God, be aware that a 'water source' can be one of these on these islands.

-The island’s shape is dependant on the growth of the coral that is itself dependant on the prevailing climatic conditions.
+The island’s shape is dependent on the growth of the coral that is itself dependent on the prevailing climatic conditions.
 This old diagram and the text that accompanies it explain it quite succinctly.

 These ring type islands have a landmass that tends to get thicker in height towards the center.
 The profile increases in height from the outer lagoon’s beach toward the centre of the ring before decreasing again towards the inner lagoon.

 Using the Map

 Charles Howe had taken Captain Brown’s map.
 This displayed the position of three islands that had a defined angular relationship in the form of a triangle (Trinity).
 The distance between the islands in the Trinity were similar to those of the Pinaki and Tupai Trinity groups as these were similar to each other and were the places that Captain Brown had told others to search.
 No indication of distance between the islands in the Trinity was shown on the map because if it were, Hamilton’s expedition would have been able to determine the Hiti Trinity was too small.

 Hiti and Pinaki atolls are in no way similar in shape.
 Howe had also described a series of directional landmarks that would be encountered; the first being a ‘pinnacle of coral’ on the west side, to the left of which was a pass through the coral reef.
 Another landmark was that the gold was in a ‘pear shaped pool’, near which was seven blocks of coral set at even distances apart.
 You can recognise some of the Spanish directional descriptions were being used but not all.
 Captain Brown never game them all to any person or group he was involved in.
 It was his final security measure.